Introduction to Google Cloud Platform

 • Next, if you are prompted to enter a password to create a “color managed device”, type in the password toor, and click authenticate.

-• After you finish logging in, you should see a screen like the following:
+• After you finish logging in, you should see the Kali Desktop screen.

 • Enable copy-paste across your remote desktop session.